 Amazon Feed Specifications Program

-Plus.
-If you’re selling across more than one country, you should keep in mind the difference in taxonomies (product data models) in each Amazon country.
+If you’re selling across borders, you should keep in mind the difference in taxonomies (product data models) in each Amazon country.

 In July 2018 Amazon established an AFS (Amazon Feed Specifications Program), an Amazon's data interchange standard.
 The purpose of the AFS is to enable vendors to effectively manage product content and sales with Amazon automatically.
 A limited number of companies were invited to set up an integration.

 Gepard helped numerous vendors, including Jumbo, Groupe SEB, and Denver to implement a Gepard Syndicator within an AFS SaaS project.
 As a result, the companies were able to speed up product data transportation and transformation, applying all necessary product feed changes automatically on a regular basis.